 According to a May 2020 email to their customers, Smilelove is not currently offering any refunds.
 Whether you’ve completed treatment or haven’t received any aligners yet, you shouldn’t expect any money back.
-If they restart their operations, they might re-implement their refund policy, but there’s no guarantee.
+If they restart their operations, they might re-implement their refund policy, but there’s no guarantee that will happen.

 What are Smilelove Customers Saying?

 If you look at Smilelove’s reviews before 2020, their customers generally felt positive about the experience.
 In particular, reviewers noted that customer support was very helpful, though not the fastest to respond.
 And it appears that Smilelove did a great job explaining the treatment to their customers, showing which teeth will move with each aligner set.
 Many customers felt reassured by this thorough and thoughtful approach.

 But post-2020, you’ll find a lot of frustrated customers, largely because of Smilelove’s closure and subsequent lack of communication and refunds.
 Many of these reviewers pre-paid or signed up for a financing plan but never received refunds.
 Their concerns are completely valid, although we assume that this stalled communication and lack of service is purely circumstantial.
 We hope that their customer service resumes as soon as they restart their operations.

 Below are two of the most helpful user reviews we came across.
 Hopefully, they help you in the decision-making process!

 Alternatives to Smilelove

 Considering Smilelove’s current status, we strongly recommend choosing a different company, and there are several other in-office and at-home options to consider.
 Invisalign is the primary in-office option.
 While it is more expensive than home aligners, dentists can use clear aligner attachments to achieve more advanced and intricate teeth movements.
 The home aligner field, however, is slightly more crowded, and there are a few options worth considering.

 Invisalign vs Smilelove

 For more severe cases of crowding, spacing, and bite issues, in-person care can’t be beat.
 If you’re worried about the severity of your condition, Invisalign could provide more desirable results.
 Given Smilelove’s limited capacity for drastic teeth and jaw movements and no options for special attachments, it can’t match the robustness and versatility of Invisalign treatment.